 - focus on the development of clinical skills

-- involvement of carers/families
+- involvement of carers or families.

 This undergraduate pathway enables practitioners to either study for a full award or to take one or more modules on a freestanding basis.

 A Graduate Diploma option is available to those who already have a degree in another subject or discipline.
-You can also gain a Diploma in Health & Social Care Practice (Psychosocial Interventions), studying at Level 5, which requires that two other mandatory modules outside of the programme are taken.
+You can also gain a Diploma in Health and Social Care Practice (Psychosocial Interventions), studying at Level 5, which requires that two other mandatory modules outside of the programme are taken.

-We use extensive research to ensure the programme is solidly founded in evidence based practice.
+We use extensive research to ensure the programme is solidly founded in evidence-based practice.
 It aims to enable you to critically appraise recent clinical research and policy guidelines relating to the treatment of people who experience serious mental health problems and is wholly in line with the national modernisation agenda.
 You will be expected to adapt and modify this research for application to your own clinical area.

-Open to those who work with people who experience serious mental health problems and who can provide evidence of ability to study at Level 5 or Level 6.
+This pathway is open to those who work with people who experience serious mental health problems and who can provide evidence of ability to study at Level 5 or Level 6.

 Structure and content